ice3-software/between-kit/Docs/Usage.md

 `BetweenKit` relies on a series of premises about drag-and-drop-ing from which we model the domain.

+######Drag Start

-- Gesture starts: `GestureStart`
+- Gesture started: `GestureStarted`
-- Gesture is within bounds of collection: `InCollection`
+- Gesture started within bounds of collection: `StartedInCollection`
-- Gesture is within bounds of an item in collection: `InItem`
+- Gesture started within bounds of an item in collection: `StartedInItem`
-- Gesture is within bounds of an item only if its in the bounds of a collection:
+- Gesture started within bounds of an item only if its in the bounds of a collection:

-		InItem → InCollection
+		StartedInItem → StartedInCollection

 - Item in collection is draggable: `ItemDraggable`
-- Drag has started: `DragStart`
+- Drag started: `DragStarted`
-- Drags starts if and only if a gesture starts within the coordinates of a draggable item in a collection:
+- A drag started if and only if a gesture starts within the coordinates of a draggable item in a collection:

-		DragStart ⇔ GestureStart ∧ InItem ∧ ItemDraggable
+		DragStarted ⇔ GestureStarted ∧ StartedInItem ∧ ItemDraggable

-- Drag has started: `DragStarted`
 - Gesture is being performed: `GesturePerforming`
 - Dragging occurs if and only if a drag has started and a gesture is currently being performed:

-		Dragging ⇔ GesturePerforming ∧ DragStart
+		Dragging ⇔ GesturePerforming ∧ DragStarted

 - Gesture stops: `GestureStop`
+- Drag stops if and only if a drag has been started and a gesture stops:

+		DragStop ⇔ DragStarted ∧ GestureStop

 - Gesture is at deleteable point: `AtDeleteablePoint`
-- Dragging item is deleted if a drag has been started and the gesture stops at a point that is deletable:
+- Item is deleted if a drag stops at a point that is deletable:

-		Delete → GestureStop ∧ AtDeleteablePoint ∧ DragStart
+		DragStop ∧ AtDeleteablePoint → Delete

+- Gesture stops within bounds of a collection: `StopsInCollection`
+- Gesture stops within a different collection to which it started in: `StopsInNewCollection`
+- Gesture can stop in new collection only if it stops in a collection

+		StopsInNewCollection → StopsInCollection

+- Gesture stops within bounds of item of collection: `StopsInItem`
+- Gesture stops within bounds of an item only if its in the bounds of a collection:

+		StopInItem → StopInCollection

+- Gesture stops within bounds of the same item as it started on: `StopInSameItem`
+- Gesture stops within bounds of the same item only if it stops within the same collection

+		¬StopsInNewCollection →

-- Items are rearranged in a collection if a drag has been started and the gesture stops at a point in the same collection as it started on at a different item:
+- Items are rearranged in a collection if a drag has been started, the gesture stops at a point in the same collection as it started, the gesture stops in an item in the collection and the item  is not the item as where the gesture started:

-		Rearrange → GestureStop ∧ InCollection ∧ InAnotherItem
+		DragStop ∧ StopInSameCollection → Rearrange

 - Core Components